Artemmm91/AliasBot/README.md

-# hatbot
+# AliasBot
-A hat bot to play "Hat" online in vk https://vk.com/public193158607
+A bot to play Alias game online in Vkontakte https://vk.com/public193158607